freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Open Source contribution initiatives](#open-source-contribution-initiatives)
 - [License](#license)

-## Contributing to open source in general
+## Contributing to Open Source in general
 - [An Intro to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) - Tutorials by DigitalOcean to guide you on your way to contribution success here on GitHub.
 - [Issuehub.io](http://issuehub.io/) - a tool for searching GitHub issues by label and language.
 - [Code Triage](https://www.codetriage.com/) - another, really nice, tool for finding popular repositories and issues filtered by language.